harjeet2020/sgpyoga-web/WARP.md

 ### Languages
 - The site supports English and Spanish languages
-- Language is selected based on user's location, falling back to English (default)
+- Language is selected automatically based on user's browser language, falling back to English (default)
 - There is a dropdown menu in the navbar for manual language selection
 - We're using i18next library to implement multiple language support
+- We store translations in JSON files under the locales folder
+- All html tags use data-i18n attribute to fetch translations

 ## Guidelines
 - Use the provided color palette and fonts